USAJOBS: Federal Government Jobs

 Not sure what kind of job you are looking for?
 The USAJOBS homepage lists the government's most urgent hiring needs, organized by field under the 'Explore Opportunities' link.
 You can use this list to get a sense of what kinds of jobs are in demand.
 For example, the current list of high-demand jobs includes economist, statistician, nurse, information technology manager, human resources manager, contractor, auditor, chemist, civil and mechanical engineer, physical scientist, biological scientist, and computer scientist.

 Creating an Account

-By creating an account on USAJOBS, you can save specific jobs, or save your job searches, and even receive emails for updates on new jobs that fit your search criteria.
+By creating an account on USAJOBS, you can save specific jobs or save your job searches, and even receive emails for updates on new jobs that fit your search criteria.
 You can choose to receive daily, weekly or monthly email alerts for new jobs that meet your needs and interests.

 USAJOBS account members can post up to five resumes online, apply for federal jobs online, save job searches, and set up search alerts.
-There is a Resume Builder that will help you create a resume.
+Recruiters can search through the resumes online to find candidates for vacancies.
+There is a 'resume builder' that will help you create a resume.
 Since you can post several resumes on the site, be sure to tailor your resume to match the specific position you are applying to.
 Even if you are applying to several federal jobs with similar job titles, the requirements may vary between the postings.

 Once you submit a job application, you can check your account on USAJOBS for information on your job application history.
 This is a great way to keep track of which jobs you've applied for, and where each application is in the review process.

 Creating an account is advantageous for many reasons.
-It allows you to save searches (so you can easily check in on newly posted jobs), save jobs you’re interested in, create and upload documents, and apply for jobs.
+It allows you to save searches (so you can easily check in on newly-posted jobs), save jobs you’re interested in, create and upload documents, and apply for jobs.